Sammers21/pvpqnet/README.md

 * Leaderboards with player statistics and rankings
 * Activity graphs for players for the past several hours
 * Support for EU and US regions as well as every pvp bracket

+Please consider giving our GitHub project a star if you find it helpful.
+Your support will help us reach more users and improve our project.
+Thank you!

 # How to run locally
 The project consist of two parts: the frontend and the backend.